rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/02-Module/06_lecture.md

 				- u'll get verified by : PortSwigger cuz on firefox , we installed the SSL certificate of PortSwigger ✔️
 				- means each HTTPS website will get intercept by BurpSuite & no error will come <br>
 					cuz SSL certificate installed on this browser ✔️
-	- u can skip all these last 2 step , if u use `Open Browser` feature of burp Suite
+	- u can skip all these last 2 step , if u use `Open Browser` feature (which is embedded browser) of burp Suite
 	- so last 2 steps done if u're using old version of burp suite which hasn't have `Open browser` button burp Suite feature
 	- we have `foxyProxy` firefox extension - which u can use if u don't wanna do that like <br>
 		going on settings -> preference -> & then searching `proxy` & setup the localhost for the burp Suite proxy browser like this <br>